Chapter 3

 Every serpent, no matter how mighty, fell silent.

-Medusa did not speak, nor did she offer an explanation.
+Medusa did not speak, nor offer an explanation.
 She didn't need to.

 I would stay in the kingdom with Nihaga.
 That was final.

-Then, as Mother turned to leave, she spoke at last.
+Then, as she turned to leave, she finally spoke.

 A single sentence.